 Let’s break this down into an easy to understand format.

-If a server is only a dual core server like what we saw when we used
+If a server is only a two core server like what we saw when we used

 nproc then think of this like a highway.
 This highway only has two lanes to handle the vehicles operating on this highway.
 If this highway is operating at capacity (100%) we can expect to see a value of

 2.00.
 If the highway is operating at half capacity then we would see

 A value over

 2.00 would mean the highway is congested and as such it takes longer time for processes to complete.
 (Such as it would for traffic to get through a congested highway)

 Consistently busy highway could indicate an issue which you would want to have investigated.

 A server spiking over the allocated CPU Core count on the server is OK every once in awhile.
 Should you see this value consistently higher than the available core count could indicate a problem.
 You or your server management company would then want to evaluate the issue.
 The average values (1, 5, 15) allow for this metric to be checked to determine if there is an issue, for example if the 15 minute average persists higher than